 5. Rolling

 Rolling clay into balls or ropes is a natural progression from finger and hand play.
 Children learn to apply pressure and control their movements to create different shapes and sizes.
-This stage can also involve experimenting with different tools, such as rolling pins and cardboard tubes or textured objects like cans, and wooden dowels, to create unique patterns and textures.
+This stage can also involve experimenting with different tools, such as rolling pins and cardboard tubes, or textured objects like cans and wooden dowels, to create unique patterns and textures.

 Addition of Loose Parts

-Adding loose parts, such as sticks, stones, or buttons, to clay can be a fun way for children to experiment with texture and dimensionality.
+Adding loose parts to clay, such as sticks, stones, or buttons, can be a fun way for children to experiment with texture and dimensionality.
 A simple jam jar lid can provide a vast extension to the explore stage in clay.
 This stage encourages children to think outside the box and use their imaginations to create unique and interesting sculptures.

 Benefits of Exploring Clay